LTUC/amman-dotnet-401d2/Curriculum/Class02/LAB.md

 ### Unit Tests
 1. Provide unit tests for your ATM.
 2. For every method/action (that does not require user input), there should be a passing valid input, and a passing invalid input.
-3. HAve at least 3 tests for every non-void method.
+3. Have at least 2 tests for every non-void method.
 3. **A failing test, is not a valid test** - even if the failure is expected.

 ### Stretch